buildbot/buildbot/README.md

 ### Misc Data API Work ###

+* Make sure that the arguments to `addChange` are flexible and compatible: http://trac.buildbot.net/ticket/2378 :runner:
 * addBuildset should take a list of builder IDs (involves integrating IDs into process Builder objects)
 * Paging, filtering, and so on of data API results.
 * Parsing of endpoint options is currently left to the endpoint, which will lead to inconsistencies.